top of page

 MPH, CHES

 Michelle has been honored with an achievement award for demonstrated commitment to gender equity and social justice.
-Michelle has written and received nearly a million dollars in local and federal grants and foundation dollars, led and supported qualitative and quantitative research projects, authored professional publications, and presented her research and prevention programs nationally.
-She has served as a subject matter expert to local and national media outlets, and has held leadership roles in local, regional, and national committees, coalitions, and professional organizations.
+She has written and received nearly a million dollars in local and federal grants and foundation dollars, led and supported qualitative and quantitative research projects, authored professional publications, presented her research and prevention programs nationally, and served as a subject matter expert to local and national media outlets.
+She also has lived experience that makes her passionate about creating healthy communities where all people can thrive.

-Charlette Lumby
+Charlette Glaus

 RN, CCRN